 - Transfer to a mortar or grinder and coarsely grind.
 I use an old coffee bean grinder.

-- Mix the rest of the dressing ingredients in a jar with a lid, shake well and add the ground seeds.
+- Whisk in the rest of the dressing ingredients in a jar with a lid, shake well and add the ground seeds.
 Shake again and use or refrigerate for up to a few weeks.

 - Reserve in the fridge while making the salad.